3 Using Database and Storage Components

 - Connecting to Azure Storage services like Table Storage and Blob Storage.

-.NET Aspire can be integrated with any database types, including both SQL-based relational database management systems (RDBMS) and various categories of NoSQL databases, such as document stores, key-value stores, etc. All of this can be done via .NET Aspire integration libraries.
+Aspire can be integrated with any database types, including both SQL-based relational database management systems (RDBMS) and various categories of NoSQL databases, such as document stores, key-value stores, etc. All of this can be done via Aspire integration libraries.

 In this chapter, we will cover both database categories with examples showing a range of specific data storage technologies in both SQL and NoSQL areas.
-However, before we start, let’s talk about connecting .NET Aspire to an existing database instance.
+However, before we start, let’s talk about connecting Aspire to an existing database instance.

-3.1 Connecting .NET Aspire to an existing database
+3.1 Connecting Aspire to an existing database

-Before we look at how to build database resources and let the .NET Aspire host manage them, we will look at how to connect Aspire instances to the existing resources.
+Before we look at how to build database resources and let the Aspire host manage them, we will look at how to connect Aspire instances to the existing resources.
 After all, you may already have a fully managed instance of a SQL Server, Oracle, or MongoDB database that you want to connect your system to.